-Depending on whose name is on the mortgage, you may need to speak to your mortgage lender to explain what has happened and discuss how you’ll manage the mortgage repayments.
+Depending on whose name is on the mortgage, you might need to speak to your mortgage lender to explain what has happened and discuss how you’ll manage the mortgage repayments.

-If both your names are on the tenancy agreement, you may be able to arrange to continue the tenancy in your name alone or you may be able to transfer it to your ex-partner.
+If both your names are on the tenancy agreement, you might be able to arrange to continue the tenancy in your name alone or you might be able to transfer it to your ex-partner.

 For more information, read our guide Protect your rights to your home during divorce or dissolution – renting.

 Be aware that if you freeze the account, both of you have to agree to ‘unfreeze’ it.
-This may be a problem if your ex-partner doesn’t want to co-operate.
+This might be a problem if your ex-partner doesn’t want to co-operate.